 - Wash your motorcycle and wax all painted surfaces (except matte painted surfaces).
-Apply rust preventing oil to all chrome parts. - Lubricate the drive chain.
-2 P. 45 - Place the motorcycle on a maintenance stand and on blocks so that both tyres are off the ground.
+Apply rust preventing oil to all chrome parts. - rust preventing oil to all chrome par

+Lubricate the drive chain.

+P. 47 - Place the motorcycle on a maintenance stand and on blocks so that both tyres are off the ground.